hrool/roby/docs/patterns.rst

 Many people prefer `SQLAlchemy`_ for database access.
-In this case it's encouraged to use a package instead of a module for your flask application and drop the modules into a separate module (:ref:`larger-applications`).
+In this case it's encouraged to use a package instead of a module for your flask application and drop the models into a separate module (:ref:`larger-applications`).
 Although that is not necessary but makes a lot of sense.

 There are three very common ways to use SQLAlchemy.
 I will outline each